SriramKarthikKumar/MSFT/README.md

   - For batch load, the data is imported into PSQL and then transformed using Python and Beam

   - To carry out analysis we can connect to BigQuery using a variety of tools such as Tableau and Python.

+ ## Tech Reasoning for the assumptions:

+     - Pub-Sub is used to leverage on the auto-scaling and the min down time features for the streaming data.

+     - Apache Beam's Python SDK is used for the processing of the data and to globally find the mean using the window(20,50 & 200 days with timestamp for          every second to aggregate) feature

+     - The data is persisted in the Big query for easy assumption by the front end APIS and also can help to integrate any cloud visulaization tools.

+     - PSQL is chosen for batch procesing as it is an open source offering and it is makes the tech stack easier to start with for beginners.

+     - Dataflow is chosen for easier pipeline building.
+Similar AWS(GLue) offering can also be chosen if the tech stack is moved to AWS.